Philip Loring: Podcasting

 In May 2020, he launched the Social FISHtancing podcast with Hannah Harrison and Emily De Sousa, which was nominated for a Canadian Podcast Award and a science communication award from the Social Science and Humanities Research Council.
 Loring and Harrison also coined the term "pubcast" to refer to audio recordings of published research articles.

-Personal Life
+Personal life

-Loring lives in Guelph, Ontario, with his wife and daughter.
+Loring lives in Grass Valley, California, with his wife and daughter.